FTP Full Form: Unlocking 3 Key Advantages of File Transfer Protocol

 FTP Server

-An FTP server is a computer or software application that hosts and contains files for users to access, upload, and download.
-It replies to FTP client bids and grants access to authorized users to perform file operations on the server.
+An FTP server, short for File Transfer Protocol full name, is a computer or software application that hosts files for users to access, upload, and download.
+It responds to FTP client requests, granting authorized users the ability to perform file operations on the server.

 FTP Client

-An FTP client is a software application or program used by users to join FTP servers.
-It lets users interact with the server, guide its directory structure, and upload files from the client’s system to the server.
-Also, it helps the user to download files from the server to the client’s system.
+An FTP full form client is a software application that allows users to connect to FTP servers.
+It enables them to interact with the server, navigate its directory structure, upload files from the client’s system, and download files from the server to the client’s system.

 FTP User Authentication